 Based on analysis, experience, and discussions within the community to date, a CCWG is expected to have the following basic characteristics:

 Two or more Supporting Organizations or Advisory Committees adopt a single Charter, and are hence known as Chartering Organizations.

+The Charter is drafted by a cross community drafting team comprising participants from all SO/ACs that have indicated interest in participating in the CCWG.

+In drafting the proposed CCWG Charter, the drafting team is expected to rely on the principles and recommendations contained in this Framework document (including the draft Charter Template); however, the drafting team and the Chartering Organizations should also have the flexibility of adapting and modifying the principles, recommendations and template provisions to suit the subject matter and intended outcomes of the CCWG in question.

-Membership of the Working Group (e.g. members, participants, others) conduct their business under that adopted Charter.
+The CCWG (e.g. members, participants, others) is expected to conduct its business in accordance with the terms and within the scope of the adopted Charter.

 Chartering Organizations each appoint members according to their own rules and procedures, including the need to provide for a Statement of Interest (SOI) or its equivalent.

+In appointing members to a CCWG, Chartering Organizations are expected to consult with one another to ensure that there is diversity of representation – e.g. of geographical region, stakeholder group and relevant skill sets – in the overall CCWG membership.

 SO/AC appointed members are responsible for reporting regularly to their respective Chartering Organizations.

-Any differences in appointment or roles of Working Group members and participants are outlined in the Charter.
+Any differences in appointment or roles of Working Group members and participants are to be outlined in the Charter.

 The deliverables of the WG are submitted to all the Chartering Organizations for adoption/approval/support/non-objection.
 Following this step, in most instances, the deliverables are then submitted to the ICANN Board for its consideration.

 In principle, adoption/approval/support/non-objection by all Chartering Organizations is required before a final deliverable is deemed to be the CCWG-approved output or deliverable.
 In adopting/approving/supporting or not objecting to the final deliverable, a Chartering Organization shall not change the content.
 If it objects to part of or the whole final deliverable it shall notify the CCWG and the other Chartering Organizations.
-If the final deliverable of the CCWG is supposed to be submitted to the ICANN Board or other entities it may only be delivered/submitted if deemed to be a CCWG approved output.
+If the final deliverable of the CCWG is supposed to be submitted to the ICANN Board or other entities it may only be submitted if it fulfils all the criteria necessary for it to be deemed to be a CCWG approved output.

 Sufficient opportunity should be provided for those SO/ACs not participating as Chartering Organizations as well as others to provide input and/or comment on draft CCWG deliverables.